thepag/tutorials/git/README.md

 git rebase upstream/master
 ```

-Example with a new branch of your fork.
+### Example Pull Request with a new branch of your fork.

+Create the fork as described above.
+Then make a branch of the master branch for you to make your changes.
 ```
 git checkout -b fix-issue-123 master git push -u origin fix-issue-123